mozilla/addon-sdk/Developer pane.md

 Mandatory `options.url` is relative uri, to an add-on bundled html document (which will be loaded into every pane viewport).

 All other options are optional.
-Optional `options.id` can be provided, but it must be unique per add-on.
-If `options.id` is not provided, one will be generated from the `options.url`.
-Since `id` is required to be unique attempt to create two frames with a same `url` and no `id` will fail.
+Add-on can multiple Panes but creating multiple panes with same `url` will fail.
+In order to create multiple panes with same `url` optional `options.name` can be provided that must be unique.

 Optional event handlers `onAttach`, `onReady`, `onLoad`, `onMessage` may be provided.
 More details on them will be covered in the events